robang74/redfishos/recovery/ramdisk/README.md

 ---

+### The binary compatibility

+> #### :information_source: **Note**
+>
+> The recovery image adopted the `CentOS 8 stream` binary line, included the `glibc` while some applictions are still compiled for SailFish OS which employs a different `glibc` toolchain.
+The two are almost compatible but they differ enough to let some app crashes.
+For example `busybox` `telnetd` which is statically linked but compiled in a SFOS SDK container when is going to load at run time functions form CentOS glibc NSS library (even if it is configured to do not so, in theory) crashes.
+On the other side, the CentOS `sshd` presents a various kind of failures.

+Despite the differences between CentOS and SailFish OS glibc, a wrapper framework of 76 KB has been developed in order to let both running safe on the same recovery image.
+The layer size and complexity could potentially grown when the number of application will increase.

+However, on the long term it is reasonable that SailFish OS apps will be recompiled in a similar SDK but based on CentOS while some specific components in the recovery image like `busybox` and `dropbear` will be compiled statically linked against `musl` instead of `glibc`.
+Therefore, the binary libraries compatibility will be an issue that will affect a marginal number of applications.

+---

 ### Managing the display in recovery mode

 This is the message displayed to invite the user to connect via `telnet` to the recovery menu: